-We in-license one PCT patent application and one United States utility patent application directed to a minigene encoding MECP2 packaged into an AAV vector, and methods of using that vector to treat Rett syndrome.
-This United States utility patent application, and any foreign patent applications based on this PCT application, if issued, are expected to expire in 2040, without taking into account any possible patent term adjustment.
-We also in-license 15 pending patent applications worldwide directed to MECP2 expression cassettes for gene therapy.
-These patent applications, if issued, are expected to expire in 2038, without taking into account any possible patent term adjustment.
+We in-license from The Board Of Regents Of The University Of Texas System one PCT patent application and one United States utility patent application directed to a minigene encoding MECP2 packaged into an AAV vector, and methods of using that vector to treat Rett syndrome.
+This United States utility patent application, and any foreign patent applications based on this PCT application, if issued, are expected to expire in 2040, without taking into account any possible patent term adjustment, regulatory extensions, or terminal disclaimers, and assuming payment of all annuity and/or maintenance fees.

+We also in-license from the University of Edinburgh and the University of Glasgow 15 pending patent applications worldwide directed to MECP2 expression cassettes for gene therapy.
+These patent applications, if issued, are expected to expire in 2038, without taking into account any possible patent term adjustment, regulatory extensions, or terminal disclaimers, and assuming payment of all annuity and/or maintenance fees.